edelstone/tints-and-shades/README.md

 1. RGB 92, 46, 138 is converted to the hex equivalent of #5C2E8A

 ## Attribution
-This application is remixed from a similar app by [North Krimsly](http://highintegritydesign.com/), with key modifications made to the calculation method and design.
-The original version is no longer online.
+This application is remixed from a similar app by [North Krimsly](http://highintegritydesign.com/), with significant modifications made to the calculation method and design.

 ## Credits
 [Michael Edelstone](http://michaeledelstone.com) designed it and put it together, with much-appreciated feedback from Nick Wing.